coreinfrastructure/best-practices-badge/doc/security.md

 Library `omniauth` has a publicly-known vulnerability CVE-2015-9284.
-We have chosen to counter vulnerability CVE-2015-9284 by installing a third-party countermeasure, `omniauth-rails_csrf_protection` and ensuring that our configuation counters the problem.
+We have chosen to counter vulnerability CVE-2015-9284 by installing a third-party countermeasure, `omniauth-rails_csrf_protection` and ensuring that our configuration counters the problem.
 This is the
 [recommended approach on the omniauth wiki](https://github.com/omniauth/omniauth/wiki/Resolving-CVE-2015-9284) given discussion on